princi-2306/AOI-Creations/README.md

 # AOI Creation Tool

 This project implements an Area of Interest (AOI) creation tool using React, Leaflet, and Leaflet-Geoman.
-It enables users to draw, edit, and manage polygons and other shapes directly on an interactive map.
+It enables users to draw, edit, and manage polygons and other shapes directly on an interactive map.<br/>

 ## Map Library Choice

-Selected Library: Leaflet + Leaflet-Geoman
+Selected Library: Leaflet + Leaflet-Geoman<br/>
-Leaflet was chosen because it offers:
+Leaflet was chosen because it offers:<br/>

--A lightweight, efficient mapping engine suitable for web applications.
+-A lightweight, efficient mapping engine suitable for web applications.<br/>
--Excellent compatibility with React through react-leaflet.
+-Excellent compatibility with React through react-leaflet.<br/>
--A strong plugin ecosystem, including Leaflet-Geoman, which provides ready-made geometry editing tools (drawing, editing, deleting, and snapping).
+-A strong plugin ecosystem, including Leaflet-Geoman, which provides ready-made geometry editing tools (drawing, editing, deleting, and snapping).<br/>

 ## Architecture Decisions
 ### Project Structure